 How We Helped

-The baby’s mother contacted our Medical Negligence Solicitors to make a claim for medical negligence.
-Clinical Negligence Solicitor David Thomas accepted her case, secured Legal Aid and approached the NHS Hospital Trust responsible.
+The baby’s mother contacted our Medical Negligence Lawyers to make a claim for compensation.
+Clinical and Medical Negligence Lawyer David Thomas took on her case, secured Legal Aid and approached the NHS Hospital Trust responsible.

 In a Letter of Claim to the Hospital Trust, it was alleged that the obstetric team handling the birth had failed to:

 - Identify abnormal CTG traces in a timely manner